ianling/mumpy/README.md

     * Fired when the client has connected and authenticated successfully.
 * MumpyEvent.DISCONNECTED
     * Fired when the client has disconnected from the server.
 May be preceded by a USER_KICKED and a USER_BANNED event.
+* MumpyEvent.UDP_CONNECTED
+    * Fired when the client has successfully established a UDP connection to the server
+* MumpyEvent.UDP_DISCONNECTED
+    * Fired when the client has lost or intentionally ended the UDP connection.
+This implies that audio communications have changed back to using the TCP connection.
 * MumpyEvent.CHANNEL_ADDED
     * Fired when a channel is added to the server.
 * MumpyEvent.CHANNEL_REMOVED